 Things to Know About Germany

-- In Germany, it is considered rude to stand too close to another person; one to two metres would be a good distance.
+- In Germany, it is considered rude to stand too close to another person; one to two meters would be a good distance.
 This unwritten rule applies to people you know and also strangers, for example when you are queuing in a shop.
 Do not gesticulate too much when talking, this invades personal space even more.

 - Public transport in Germany will be on time, every time.
 Do not allow yourself to run late or you will miss your bus or train.
 It’s customary to keep yourself to yourself and talk quietly when using public transport.